richardcrng/fireactive/website/docs/schema/number.md

 const building = new Building({ floors: 4 })
 building.floors = 5 // works
-building.floors = '5' // ActiveClassError: Building could not accept the value "true" (string) at path 'floors'.
+building.floors = '5' // ActiveClassError: Building could not accept the value "5" (string) at path 'floors'.
 The property 'floors' is of the wrong type building.floors = undefined // ActiveClassError: Building could not accept the value undefined (undefined) at path 'floors'.
 The required property 'floors' is missing building.floors = null // ActiveClassError: Building could not accept the value null (object) at path 'floors'.
 The property 'floors' is of the wrong type
 ```